 with $P_n$ the nominal power of PV system $n$, $\hat {\bold Z} = \{ \hat z_{nt} \}$ the estimated point forecast, and $\bold Z = \{ z_{nt} \}$ the observed power.
-The normalization in Equations \eqref{eq:rmse} and \eqref{eq:mae} allows to measure the performance of a point estimate forecast in such way that PV systems with larger nominal power do not dominate the error metric.
+The normalization in Equations \eqref{eq:rmse} and \eqref{eq:mae} allowed us to measure the performance of a point estimate forecast in such a way that PV systems with larger nominal power did not dominate the error metric.
 This is a field requirement, as PV systems have private owners, who have to be treated equally, irrespective of the nominal power of their system.
 In practice, nMAE can be interpreted as a percentage of the PV system nominal power.
-For the sake of consistency with our model, we focus primarily on this metric, while also reporting nRMSE in Section \ref{sec:results}.
-To evaluate the performance of a proposed system w.r.t. a reference, the \emph{skill score} is derived from nMAE as:
+For the sake of consistency with our model, we focused primarily on this metric, while also reporting nRMSE in Section \ref{sec:results}.
+To evaluate the performance of a proposed system with regards to a reference, the \emph{skill score} was derived from nMAE as:

-As presented in Section \ref{sec:model}, the models trained in the context of this work output prediction quantiles.
-We use the median as the point estimate forecast; in addition, we compute the CRPS metric \cite{gneiting_calibrated_2005}, commonly used in related work \cite{gasthaus_probabilistic_2019, salinas_deepar_2020, thaker_comparative_2022}, which rates the quality of prediction quantiles as a whole:
+As stated in Section \ref{sec:model}, the models trained in the context of this work produce prediction quantiles.
+We used the median as the point estimate forecast; in addition, we computed the CRPS metric \cite{gneiting_calibrated_2005}, commonly used in related works \cite{gasthaus_probabilistic_2019, salinas_deepar_2020, thaker_comparative_2022}, which rates the quality of prediction quantiles as a whole: